Deathstroke: The Teen Titans

-Slade has a long history as an enemy of the Teen Titans, beginning when his other son Grant received superhuman enhancements from H.I.V.E., dubbed himself Ravager, and accepted a contract from them to kill or capture the Teen Titans.
-However, Grant's enhancements proved fatal, and Slade agreed to complete the contract.
-His first mission involved stealing the element Promethium from S.T.A.R.
-Labs and selling it as the ultimate weapon.
-He then kidnapped the Titans and placed them in the path of a Promethium bomb to test his device for the buyers, effectively killing two birds with one stone.
-The Titans escaped and pursued Deathstroke, but he severely wounded Beast Boy in his escape.
-This would be the start to a lasting animosity between the two.
+Slade has a long history as an enemy of the Teen Titans, beginning when his older son Grant receives superhuman enhancements from H.I.V.E., becomes Ravager, and accepts a contract to kill or capture the Teen Titans.
+However, Grant's enhancements prove fatal and kill him, with Slade agreeing to complete the contract.
+His first mission involves stealing the element Promethium from S.T.A.R.
+Labs and selling it as a weapon.
+He then kidnaps the Titans and places them in the path of a Promethium bomb to test his device.
+The Titans escape and pursue Deathstroke, but he severely wounds Changeling in his escape.

-Deathstroke next appeared in New York, holding officials hostage to lure the Titans into confronting him.
-Terra, a new ally of the Titans, and Beast Boy were the only ones available to answer the call.
-Terra knocked Beast Boy out and fought Deathstroke single-handedly in an effort to prove herself worthy of being a Titan.
-Deathstroke escaped as the other Titans arrived, but by then Terra had proven herself and the team offered her membership.
-Later that night, it was revealed that Terra and Deathstroke had conspired to fake the fight in a plot to infiltrate the team.
+Deathstroke next appears in New York, holding officials hostage to lure the Titans into confronting him.
+Terra, a new ally of the Titans, and Changeling are the only ones available to answer the call.
+Terra knocks Changeling out and battles Deathstroke single-handedly in an effort to prove herself worthy of being a Titan.
+Deathstroke escapes as the other Titans arrive, but by then Terra had proven herself and the team offers her membership.
+Terra and Deathstroke had secretly conspired to fake the fight in a plot to infiltrate the team.